nazunalika/linux-guide-and-hints/source/el/sysadmin.rst

 RPM Build Server
 ++++++++++++++++

 For fun, you can setup a new server that is your designated RPM building machine.
 You will need to install **mock** to do this.
 Optionally, you can setup koji, bodhi, the things that the Fedora project uses.
+This is not for the faint of heart.

 Git Server
 ++++++++++

 Also for fun, you can setup a git server.
 There are many options out there.
-A popular opensource one is `Gitlab <https://about.gitlab.com/>`_ or even Gitea.
+A popular opensource one is `Gitea <https://gitea.io/>`__.

 Ansible
 +++++++